Protector (Atari Jaguar video game): Development

 Protector began as a test project in 1994, but was not published until 1999, after the Atari Jaguar was declared an open platform by Hasbro Interactive.

 Protector began development under Bethesda Softworks, a Maryland-based game studio founded by Christopher Weaver in 1986.
 It was executive produced by Weaver and Todd Howard.
 The game was designed by Danish developer Jørgen Bech, who worked on Globulus for the Amiga, Spider-Man for the Master System, and several other titles for the ZX Spectrum.
 Bech had left the video game industry after his negative experience working at Innerprise Software, but took a job at Bethesda after an acquaintance connected him with the company.
 In 1994, Bethesda received free Atari Jaguar development kits and initially tasked Bech with porting NCAA Basketball: Road to the Final Four 2 to the Jaguar.
-However, due to his lack of 3D programming experience, they decided he should first familiarize himself with the hardware by working on a solo port of Datastorm (1989).
-Bech decided against making a direct conversion, as the Jaguar's capabilities exceed those of the Amiga and wanted to make a game closer to Defender (1981).
+However, due to his lack of 3D programming experience, they decided he should first familiarize himself with the hardware by working on a solo port of Søren Grønbech's Datastorm (1989).
+Bech decided against making a direct conversion, as the Jaguar's capabilities exceeded those of the Amiga and wanted to make a game closer to Defender (1981).

-Bech decided to code the game in assembly, in order to maximize the game's frame rate and work with the Jaguar's limited GPU.
+Bech decided to code the game in assembly to maximize its frame rate and work with the Jaguar's limited GPU.
 Sprites were kept small to prevent memory issues with the Jaguar’s object processor, while the number of active on-screen objects were maintained by lists.
 Graphics and backgrounds came from a CD of royalty-free images.
 The hyperspace jump effect was created with Alias PowerAnimator on an SGI workstation, and pre-rendered sprites were made by Bech using 3D Studio.
 The player's ship and humanoid sprites from Datastorm remained in the game, and the title screen used a cropped scan of the Datastorm box art.
 Now titled Protector, the game was fully playable by March 1995, but Atari did not want to publish it due to perceived competition with Defender 2000.
-Weaver decided that Bethesda would not publish it due to the Jaguar's decline.
+Weaver decided Bethesda would not publish it due to the Jaguar's decline.
 Bethesda cancelled Protector and halted all work on Jaguar, prompting Bech's departure the following month.
-Atari proposed using the game's engine for an update of the Atari Lynx game Gates of Zendocon, one of several Epyx titles selected to be remade on Jaguar, but Weaver was not interested.
+Atari proposed using the game's engine for an update of Gates of Zendocon, one of several Atari Lynx titles from Epyx selected to be remade on Jaguar, but Weaver was uninterested.
 Atari dropped support for the Jaguar soon after.